-Curry College is accredited by the New England Commission of Higher Education (NECHE) Formally (NEASC), through its Commission on Institutions of Higher Education; a non-governmental, nationally recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering post-graduate instruction.
+Curry College is accredited by the New England Commission of Higher Education (NECHE) (formerly NEASC), through its Commission on Institutions of Higher Education); a non-governmental, nationally recognized organization whose affiliated institutions include collegiate institutions offering post-graduate instruction throughout New England and beyond.

-Curry College's undergraduate and graduate nursing programs are accredited by the Commission on Collegiate Nursing Education.
+Curry College's undergraduate and graduate nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).